lukemvc/mycoinlib/README.md

 ## Overview

-MyCoinLib is a Python package for generating unique BTC, LTC, and ETH wallet/private-key pairs for customer orders, along with other related functions.
+A Python package for generating unique BTC, LTC, and ETH wallet/private-key pairs for customer orders, along with other related functions.

 ## Installation
 ```python